Mazarrón: Sports

-Probably, the most remarkable element in regards to sport in the municipality is the football team Mazarrón Fútbol Club (Mazarrón F. C.) which is in Tercera División (the fourth level of the Spanish football league system).
+Mazarrón Fútbol Club plays association football in the fourth to sixth tiers of the Spanish football league system.

-Other sport teams such as C. D. Mazarrón Basket, the futsal team C. D. Mazarrón Futbol Sala and the ping pong team C. D. Mazarrón tenis de mesa.
+The town has other sport teams including Club Deportivo Mazarrón Basket (basketball), Club Deportivo Mazarrón Futbol Sala (futsal) and Club Deportivo Mazarrón tenis de mesa (table tennis).

-The sport facilities of the territory consist in the Sport Municipality Pavilion, the La Cañadica Municipality Pavilion, Mazarrón Municipality Sports Centre, the paddle courts and soccer pitch in Ginés García school and Pedro Méndez Méndez Stadium in Mazarrón, and Manuela Romero Pavilion, Playasol de Puerto de Mazarrón Stadium in Puerto de Mazarrón.
+Sport facilities include the Sport Municipality Pavilion, the La Cañadica Municipality Pavilion, Mazarrón Municipality Sports Centre, padel courts and soccer pitch at Ginés García school, Pedro Méndez Méndez Stadium, Manuela Romero Pavilion and Playasol de Puerto de Mazarrón Stadium in Puerto de Mazarrón.

 Festivities

 Purísima Concepción festivity

 This festivity is held from 4 to 8 December.
 It is a patron saint festivity, which is consecrated to the Virgin Mary in regards to her Immaculate Conception.
 This tradition has its origins in the 18th century.

 During these days there are groups of people who get together specifically throughout the festivities and do activities related to the celebration (the Spanish concept of 'peña').
 They prepare the events that will take place during these festive days and issues related to that such as the floats of the parades.

 Besides the parade, there are other activities such as the election of the queen (a tradition in Spanish traditional festivities is choosing a female child or a young girl who will have the symbolic role of queen during the festivities), popular games, performances from locals, graffiti exhibitions, and some popular contests such as boules contest, pet contests, tennis competitions, soccer competitions, regattas, athletics contests, etc.